Im-Rises/PhysicalEngine/README.md

 ### Game controls

-TO modify the speed value, you can use the ImGui window named `Speed handler`.
+To modify the speed value, you can use the ImGui window named `Speed handler`.

 | Action                 | Key |
 |------------------------|-----|